 When we acknowledge and turn to approaches validated by brain science, we will instill more compassion and hope in our beloved and misunderstood children.
 My book, Beyond Behaviors, explains how we can apply neuroscience and compassion when supporting behaviorally challenged children, including those who have suffered through trauma and loss, and who are indeed our most vulnerable children.

-Keep in touch by signing up for our newsletter, at the very bottom of this page.
+Please keep in touch by signing up for our newsletter, at the very bottom of this page.